Oil Tank Site Inspections

 Locating Petroleum Soil Contamination

-Cedar Rock site inspections locate any underground oil or gasoline tanks on your property of interest, and determine if the tanks have leaked.
-A site inspection also determines other site factors that determine the regulatory requirements that apply to the property.
+Cedar Rock site inspections locate any underground oil or gasoline tanks on your property of interest.
+The former locations of underground oil tanks that have been previously removed from the property may also determined during a site inspection.
+Cedar Rock will determine whether the tanks have leaked and contaminated the soil beneath them.
+Other site factors that determine the regulatory requirements that apply to the property will also be assessed during the inspection.

 Discolored, contaminated soils from soil boring beneath UST.